Criminal Justice (CRIM)

 CRIM 2030 POLICE AND SOCIETY (3)

-Examines the role of the police in relationship to law enforcement and the United States of American society.
-Topics include, but are not limited to the role and function of police, the nature of police organizations and police work, and the patterns of police-community relations.
+Examines the role of the police in relationship to law enforcement in the United States.
+Topics include but are not limited to the role and function of police, the nature of police organizations and police work, and the patterns of police-community relations.

 CRIM 2900 SPECIAL TOPICS (1-3)